rahulshankariyer/Atlanta_Housing/README.md

         livingAreaValue,lotAreaUnits,livingArea,
         pricePerSquareFoot,longitude,latitude;

-8. The Dataset is now cleaned and any city or county of specific interest may be chosen
+8. The Dataset is now cleaned and any city or county of specific interest may be chosen.
+In this case, the area chosen is Atlanta.

         select * from ProjectPortfolio..RealEstate_Georgia
         where city = 'Atlanta';